Well Life Client Rights and Responsibilities Policy

 Purpose & Scope

-This policy and procedure applies to the Director, staff, students, contractors and volunteers and all potential and existing clients, their family members and other supporters.
+This policy and procedure applies to the CEO, Workers and all potential and existing clients, their family members and other supporters.

 Policy